Woman on family cruise killed by shark as she snorkels in Bahamas

 Victim was atatcked by bull shark off Rose Island while on a shore excursion

-A woman on a cruise with her family was killed by a shark as she went snorkelling in the Bahamas, according to authorities.
+A woman on a cruise with her family was killed by a shark after she went snorkelling in the Bahamas, according to authorities.

 The victim, who was in her 50s and from Pennsylvania, was attacked by a bull shark off Rose Island on Tuesday afternoon, say officials.

-She was on a day trip with her family and was in the water with a group of between five and seven people when the shark attacked.
+She was on a day trip with her family and was in the water with a group of between five and seven people when the shark attacked, says ABC News.

 Police say that the victim, who has not been publicly identified, was on a cruise to the region.